-VS Code comes from the house of Microsoft and is available for free under open source MIT license.
+VS Code comes from the house of Microsoft and is available for free under an open-source MIT license.
 You can download and install/setup VS code on Windows, Mac, Debian, Ubuntu, Red Hat, Fedora, SUSE as well as get the insider build.

 Well, you may not need all the features of VS Code (which is highly unlikely if you are into serious stuff) and hence might want to choose something else, but this thing just works for me in all scenarios.

-In Fact countless plugins is what you can use to transform the whole code editing experience and speed up web as well as mobile apps development.
+In Fact, countless plugins are what you can use to transform the whole code editing experience and speed up the web as well as mobile apps development.